yazaldefilimone/yazaldefilimone/README.md

 I'm Yazalde Filimone I live at 🇲🇿 Inhambane, Mozambique

-I found in programming something that I can be without having to change my personality.

 My experience includes, but it’s not limited to, React and Node.js  (REST, PostgreSQL, GraphQL).